CanevottiAlessia/Streamlit-miR-RF/README.md

 * `s8_new` – curated dataset used by the app
 * `*.png` – icons used in the interface
 * `README.md` – documentation

-If the deployed app uses a differently named input table, update the dataset filename above accordingly.

 ---